Skill Level(s): Level II, III, and IV Students

 Come explore how night time transforms this fabulous urban oasis with beautiful architectural lighting, set against a majestic blue twilight sky.
 It's the perfect place to practice low-light cityscapes, night time traffic trails and blue hour photography without schlepping all the way down to New York City.

 For this workshop we have graciously been given special permission by Ridge Hill management to use tripods and other low light equipment to capture the special ambiance of Ridge Hill at twilight.
-Topics include equipment and camera controls for night time photography, using your tripod safely, composing great night shots, blue hour photography, traffic trails, and using clouds, moon, and stars to enhance your shot.
+Topics include equipment and camera controls for night time photography, using your tripod safely, metering in the dark, composing great night shots, blue hour photography, traffic trails, and using clouds, moon, and stars to enhance your shot.

 WHO IS THIS WORKSHOP FOR?